kjw227/Messy-Release/readme.md

 ## Messy - CHC-based solver for Semantics-Guided Synthesis

 This repository contains `Messy`, a Semgus problem solver based on the CHC-based reduction described in the paper [Semantics-Guided Synthesis](https://dl.acm.org/doi/abs/10.1145/3434311).
-This is a new version of the solver intended to interface with the current standard Semgus format; those looking for the artifact should consult [this](https://dl.acm.org/do/10.1145/3410258/abs/) instead.
+This is a new version of the solver intended to interface with the current standard [Semgus format](https://semgus-git.github.io/Semgus-Site/res/semgus-lang.pdf); those looking for the artifact should consult [this](https://dl.acm.org/do/10.1145/3410258/abs/) instead.

+For more information on Semgus, please consult [this](semgus.org).

 ### Dependencies